conneroisu/cpre281-finalproj/README.md

 These language servers that I used for development include [ verible ](https://github.com/chipsalliance/verible), [ Tree-Sitter ](https://tree-sitter.github.io/tree-sitter/), [ veridian ](https://github.com/vivekmalneedi/veridian), and more to provide completion, syntax highlighting, code actions, linting, and more.

-I think that using these language servers and tools in combination with NeoVim allowed me to develop my processor more efficiently and effectively.
+I think that using these language servers and tools in combination with NeoVim (my personal open-sourced config has a startup time of <80ms) allowed me to develop my processor more efficiently and effectively.

 ## Components